AbdoDeso/airbnb-clone-project/README.md

   Follows accessibility standards (WCAG) and semantic HTML practices.
   Collaborates with designers to refine UI/UX during development.
   Uses Git & GitHub for version control and collaborative development.
-Back-End Developer
+4.Back-End Developer :
   Builds and maintains server-side logic and database interactions.
   Develops RESTful APIs consumed by the front-end.
   Handles authentication, authorization, and data validation.
   Ensures security and performance of the backend services.
-QA Engineer / Tester
+5.QA Engineer / Tester :
   Plans and executes test cases for both front-end and back-end components.
   Performs manual and automated testing to identify bugs and usability issues.
   Reports issues using tools like Jira or GitHub Issues.
   Ensures regression testing is done after updates.
-DevOps / Deployment Engineer (Optional)
+6.DevOps / Deployment Engineer :
   Sets up CI/CD pipelines for automated testing and deployment.
   Manages hosting environments (development, staging, production).
   Ensures uptime, scalability, and performance of the deployed application.